 However, if you are just getting into web hosting, it’s better to start with Shared Hosting as the learning curve is linear.

-One more thing we need to consider is that, until and unless you are sure about your projected growth, don’t sign up for multi-year contracts. if you do so, you may be stuck to that hosting company for a couple of years without no scope of scalability.
+One more thing we need to consider is that, until and unless you are sure about your projected growth, don’t sign up for multi-year contracts. if you do so, you may be stuck to that hosting company for a couple of years without any scope of scalability.

 It’s a wise decision to pay a little extra for month-to-month plans until you are sure about your business growth projections.